Youngcius/odmactor/README.md

 ![odmr-sequence](./asset/figure/odmr-sequence.png)

-Thus the series of ODMR measurement experimetns is simplified by a "pipeline".
+Thus the series of ODMR measurement experiments is simplified by a "pipeline".
 CW and Pulse ODMR could be used to characterize environmental physical quantities, while they also could be used to calibrate energy gap or fine structures.
-Ramsey detection is usually used to characterize T2* (dephasing time) of spin systems.
+Ramsey detecting is usually used to characterize T2* (dephasing time) of spin systems.
 Some typical results of them are like the following figure.

 ![](./asset/figure/odmr-magnet.png)